 6 Overlooked Legal Careers to Consider When You Don't Want to Become a Lawyer

-The legal field fascinated you long before the rest of the world became enamored with Law and Order.
-Seeing the details of each case unfold and watching the justice system do its job never gets old for you.
-Even though you can’t get enough of the drama of the courtroom, you can’t see yourself spending years in school to become a lawyer.
+You’re almost always up for watching a Law and Order rerun and can’t seem to get enough of the high-stakes drama unfolding in courtroom scenes.
+Seeing the details of each case progress and watching the justice system run its course never gets old for you.
+While you obviously find the inner workings of the criminal justice system intriguing, you can’t see yourself spending years in school to become a lawyer.

-How to become one: Earn an associate degree in paralegal studies, or obtain a bachelor’s degree in a related field and complete a certificate in paralegal studies.
+- How to become a paralegal: Earn an Associate’s degree in Paralegal Studies, or obtain a bachelor’s degree in a related field and complete a Certificate in Paralegal Studies.

-How to become one: Becoming a bailiff requires a high school diploma, as well as additional training to learn the ins and outs of court procedures.
-Higher courts may require additional work experience or education, such as a degree in criminal justice.
+- How to become a bailiff: Becoming a bailiff requires a high school diploma, as well as additional training to learn the ins and outs of court procedures.
+Higher courts may require additional work experience or education, such as a degree in Criminal Justice.

-How to become one: Requirements for becoming a mediator vary by state, though most require 20 to 40 hours of training and working under an experienced mediator until they have gained adequate experience.
+- How to become a mediator: Requirements for becoming a mediator vary by state, though most require 20 to 40 hours of training and working under an experienced mediator until they have gained adequate experience.

 4. Court reporter

-What they do: Court reporters create word-for-word transcriptions of court cases and hearings.
-It’s their job to document the legal proceedings and provide an accurate record of what occurs within a courtroom.
+Court reporters produce word-for-word transcriptions of court cases and hearings.
+It’s their job to document the legal proceedings and provide an accurate record of what occurs within the courtroom.
 Court reporters must possess an eye for detail.
 They record the actions and gestures of those in the courtroom in addition to spoken dialogue, and they’re responsible for clarifying testimony that was hard to understand.
 They also organize transcriptions and edit them for typos.

-How to become one: Most states require court reporters to be licensed by a professional association, such as the National Court Reporters Association.
+- How to become a court reporter: Most states require court reporters to be licensed by a professional association, such as the National Court Reporters Association.
 Some may also achieve a certificate or associate degree in court reporting.

 5. Probation officer

-How to become one: Most probation officers have a bachelor’s degree in criminal justice or a related field.
+- How to become a probation officer: Most probation officers have a bachelor’s degree in Criminal Justice or a related field.
 They must also be able to pass a background check and drug testing.

 6. Court clerk

-How to become one: There is no standard educational requirement for court clerks.
+- How to become a court clerk: There is no standard educational requirement for court clerks.
 Many small courts only require a high school diploma, along with on-the-job training.
-Some courts will prefer an associate degree in criminal justice or a related field.
+Some courts will prefer an associate degree in Criminal Justice or a related field.
 Federal courts typically require master’s or law degrees.